A statistical framework for analyzing shape in a time series of random geometric objects: Characterizing -valued processes

-\begin{definition}[metric measure dynamical system] Let $(S,\partial_S)$ be a complete, separable metric space and let $(S,\mathcal{B}(S), \mu_S)$ be a corresponding probability space, where the Borel $\sigma$-algebra is generated by the metric $\partial_S$.
+\begin{definition}[mmpds] Let $(S,\partial_S)$ be a complete, separable metric space and let $(S,\mathcal{B}(S), \mu_S)$ be a corresponding probability space, where the Borel $\sigma$-algebra is generated by the metric $\partial_S$.
 Further, let $\theta_S: S\to S$ be a Borel measurable function.
 We refer to $(S,\partial_S,\mu_S, \theta_S)$ as a \textit{metric measure dynamical system}.
-If $\theta_S: S \to S$ is a measure-preserving transformation we call it a \textit{metric measure-preserving dynamical system}. \end{definition}
+If $\theta_S: S \to S$ is a measure-preserving transformation, we call it a \textit{metric measure-preserving dynamical system (mmpds)}. \end{definition}

-Note that $(S, \partial_S, \mu_S,\mathrm{id})$ corresponds to a classical measure metric space, and may be viewed as a special case of \autoref{mmds}.